AndrewJBateman/nodejs-mongoosedb-shoppingcart/README.md

 [Mongoose](https://mongoosejs.com) version 5.2.17 is used to model the application data.

-This project also uses [Express](http://expressjs.com/) version 4.16.4.
+This project also uses [Express](http://expressjs.com/) version 4.16.4 and [Express-session](https://www.npmjs.com/package/express-session) version 1.15.6.

 ## Notes